 WORKERS AND SAFETY ON SITE

 Clients, or their contractors or subcontractors, are not permitted to work on vessels that are on NMH property unless prior approval has been given by an authorised officer of NMH.
-In all cases they must read and sign the “Site Rules”, and must comply with any safety instructions from NMH staff, and all requirements of the Health and Safety Employment Act 1992 and its amendments.
-In no case may persons other than NMH staff change or interfere with the blocking or support arrangements for any vessel, or arrange for or carry out themselves any sandblasting, waterblasting, or spray painting on their vessel while at the NMH site.
+In all cases they must read and sign the “Site Rules”, and must comply with any safety instructions from NMH staff, and all requirements of the Health and Safety at Work Act 2015 (HSWA) and its amendments.
+In no case may persons other than NMH staff change or interfere with the blocking or support arrangements for any vessel.
+Sandblasting, waterblasting, or spray painting is permitted at the NMH site.
 Any activities carried out on NMH site must be in compliance with Council Bylaws, and must comply with any relevant consents issued under the Resource Management Act.
 Clients are responsible for competently crewing and handling vessels when arriving and leaving the travelift dock.

 CONTRACTORS ON SITE

 All contractors on the NMH site must be in possession of a valid licence issued by NMH.
 The Client must advise NMH of all contractors who will be working on the Client’s vessel, and the Client is responsible for the activities of the contractors at all times while they are on the NMH site.

 All work is undertaken on the basis of set rates, available from the NMH office.